-In July this summer, I went with Stewart, my mum and the kids to Lourdes in southwestern France.
+In July 2019, I went with Stewart, my mum and the kids to Lourdes in southwestern France.
 Lourdes is a major Catholic pilgrimage site, attracting millions each year to the grotto where it is said that the Virgin Mary appeared to a local girl in the mid-19th century.
 Countless miracle cures have been purported from people bathing in or drinking the spring water so I am praying for a miracle for me.

 Stewart, a non-Catholic, was dreading the trip and thought it would be very depressing.
 It turned out to be anything but.
 It gave me enormous comfort and has been life-changing too as Stewart now comes to mass with me on Sundays!

 I feel lucky that the tumour was on the non-dominant side of my brain and it was removed without serious side effects.
 I still struggle with extreme fatigue and it is likely that I will have to take anti-seizure medication for the rest of my life.
-I count myself fortunate that I was there to see each of my children go off to school for the first time.
+But I count myself fortunate that I was there to see each of my children go off to school for the first time.

 “My experience has changed my outlook on a lot of things.
 I used to worry about ageing but now I look at old ladies walking down the street with their shopping trollies and really hope that will be me one day.”